Warranty Plan Terms

 Before any repairs begin, you must:

-- Contact Cover Me Warranty with a detailed description of the issue
+- Contact Cover Me Warranty with a detailed description of the issue (including when it started, any warning lights, noises, leaks, loss of power, driving issues, or other symptoms).

 Independent Inspection & Access

 We reserve the right, at our discretion, to appoint an independent qualified engineer or inspector to inspect the vehicle and/or any failed component at any stage of the repair request process.
 This may be required before authorising diagnostics, strip-down, repair, replacement, or payment under this Warranty Plan.
 You must provide reasonable access to the vehicle and cooperate fully with any inspection request.
 No repairs, dismantling, or strip-down work should be carried out until such inspection has taken place and authorisation has been given by us, unless we have expressly agreed otherwise in writing.
 Failure to allow or cooperate with an inspection, or commencing work without authorisation, may result in the repair request being delayed, limited, or declined.
 Where an inspection confirms that a fault is excluded or not covered under this plan, any associated diagnostic or strip-down costs will remain your responsibility.
 We may also require retained parts to be made available for inspection following removal, where reasonably practicable.
+When assessing whether a fault is covered, including whether it is pre-existing or occurred in the Initial Exclusion Period, we may rely on evidence including, without limitation, diagnostic reports and live data, fault code history and freeze-frame data, technician findings, photographs/video, service history and invoices, MOT history/advisories, inspection reports, and independent engineer/inspector conclusions, as well as evidence of the component’s physical condition, degree and pattern of wear, contamination, overheating, corrosion, material fatigue, slack or play measurements, leakage severity, and whether the condition is consistent with recent onset or long-term deterioration.
+Where evidence indicates that the underlying cause existed before the Plan Purchase Date, or would reasonably have been apparent during the Initial Exclusion Period, the repair request may be declined in line with these Warranty Terms.
+However, we may, at our sole discretion, choose to make a partial contribution towards the cost of a repair without accepting the repair request in full or being obliged to meet the full cost.

 Repair Process